 Early Modern Letters Online and its underlying editorial environment — EMLO Edit — was built in less than two years by developers from Bodleian Digital Library Systems and Services (BDLSS), and it continues to be developed and enhanced.
 It was created under the auspices of Phase I (2009–2012) of Cultures of Knowledge, a collaboration between the Bodleian Library and the Humanities Division of the University of Oxford with generous funding from The Andrew W. Mellon Foundation.
 It has been developed in the conviction that the digital revolution of recent decades can provide tools which greatly facilitate study of the communications revolution of the early modern era, and that a central, web-based inventory of early modern letters is needed to enable scholars to navigate the ocean of correspondence from the period.
 Bringing manuscript, print, and electronic resources together in one space not only increases access to and awareness of them, but allows disparate and connected correspondences to be cross-searched, combined, analysed and visualized.
 Moreover, the collection of unprecedented quantities of metadata, and the standardization of the means of describing and processing them, is the precondition for efficient collaborative work on the development of new digital tools, new scholarly methods, and new historiographical insights in this large and central field.
 From Phase II (2013–2015) onwards, Cultures of Knowledge has been turning outward and focusing more on what we can offer our community of contributors as well as our catalogue users, transforming EMLO thereby into a resource, a platform, and a toolset.

-Correct citation is vital for responsible scholarship and to ensure that online resources are credited appropriately when they are used, in the same manner as print resources.
+Correct citation is vital both for responsible scholarship and to ensure that online resources are credited appropriately—in the same manner as print resources—when they are used.
 As there are various resources hosted on EMLO, with various contributors, please follow the guidelines below when citing your use of EMLO.

-How to cite the EMLO website as a whole
+How to cite the EMLO website or the EMLO dataset as a whole

 Howard Hotson and Miranda Lewis, eds, Early Modern Letters Online, http://emlo.bodleian.ox.ac.uk, date accessed.

-How to cite a whole catalogue in EMLO
+How to cite an early modern individual’s correspondence in EMLO

-If you wish to cite a whole catalogue, please consult that individual catalogue’s accreditation page (linked from here) to find out who has compiled the data.
-The catalogue may have been compiled by more than one project or individual.
-If there are too many contributors to cite reasonably, please prioritise those listed in the ‘Primary Contributors’ section of the accreditation page and append ‘et al.’.
+If you wish to cite a sub-catalogue, please consult that individual catalogue’s accreditation page (linked from here) to find out who has compiled the data.
+The correspondence may have been contributed by more than one project or individual.
+If there are too many contributors to cite reasonably, please prioritise those listed in the ‘Primary Contributors’ section of each relevant introductory page and append ‘et al.’.
 When citing a catalogue, the format is: Name of contributing project/editor(s) if applicable, ed. [or eds], ‘Name of Catalogue’, in Name of Resource, Names of resource editors, URL of catalogue accreditation page, date accessed.
 For example:

 Anna Marie Roos, ed., ‘The Correspondence of Martin Lister’, in Early Modern Letters Online [EMLO], ed.
 Howard Hotson and Miranda Lewis, http://emlo.bodleian.ox.ac.uk/blog/?catalogue=martin-lister, accessed 1 January 2021.